HungKNguyen/MineSweeperCloneAndAISolver/README.md

 ```
 The command below create a game with 16x16 grid and 50 bombs.
 ## How to play:
 The rule is the same as the official Minesweeper.
 The first click will never result in a game over.
 You can left-click on an empty cell to uncover it, right-click to toggle flagging the cell.
 Click on the face to reset the game with a new board.
-There is also an AI mechanism which you can activate by typing "solve" and "q" to stop the AI.
+There is also an AI mechanism which you can activate by typing "solve" and escape key to stop the AI.
+Typing "test" will print out the AI's view of the game.
 ## AI
 The rule of the AI is very simple:
 * At the beginning of the game, the AI will simply pick a corner at random